 WHAT IS GPPAD?

-Importantly, the GPPAD vision requires the participation and engagement of clinicians, scientists, government, laypersons, and the public at large.
+GPPAD’s long-term vision is to stop the trend of an increasing incidence of childhood type 1 diabetes.
+There must be global action built around a platform that coordinates controlled prevention trials.
+The GPPAD vision requires the participation and engagement of clinicians, scientists, government, laypersons, and the public at large.
 Prevention is indeed a global effort, and GPPAD’s success will rely on its ability to integrate and inform all these parties of the need and the means to bring about prevention of a lifelong disease that, in western countries, affects 4 in every 1000 children.

 The effort will be focused on prevention of the autoimmunity that precedes and destroys the insulin-producing beta cells in the pancreas, eventually leading to type 1 diabetes.
 Any intervention aiming to prevent type 1 diabetes therefore has to start in infancy or earlier to avert the autoimmunity that often presents at 9 to 24 months of age.
 GPPAD will facilitate this by establishing screening programs for the early detection of an increased genetic risk of type 1 diabetes in newborns, such as the INGR1D (Investigating Genetic Risk of type 1 Diabetes) study in the Oxford-Thames Valley region.